Particle Man: Video

-Both "Particle Man" and a They Might Be Giants cover song of "Istanbul (Not Constantinople)", were made into music videos featured on the Warner Bros. animated series, Tiny Toon Adventures and The Plucky Duck Show.
+Both "Particle Man" and They Might Be Giants' cover of "Istanbul (Not Constantinople)" were made into music videos featured on the Warner Bros. animated series, Tiny Toon Adventures and The Plucky Duck Show.
 Both appeared in the episode "Tiny Toons Music Television".
 In the video for "Particle Man", Plucky Duck portrays both the title role (as a pro-wrestler) and Person Man (after discarding his outfit), while Triangle Man and Universe Man are presented as massive wrestlers.
 The video also includes cameos by The Crusher from the Looney Tunes short Bunny Hugged, Hamton J. Pig as a wrestling announcer who lip-syncs the song's lyrics, and Dizzy Devil playing the accordion.

 The music videos for "Particle Man" and "Istanbul (Not Constantinople)" are credited with having introduced young fans to the band.
 Although they were not official music videos, the Tiny Toons selections warranted inclusion on the band's 1999 video compilation, Direct from Brooklyn.